MuhamedUsman/letshare/README.md

 # letshare
-Letshare - Application to share files on the same WiFi network
+Letshare - A TUI to share files on the same Wi-Fi network